User0k/webtales.dev/public/posts/polymorphic-components-in-typescript/index.md

 ![mergeClasses util examples](./merge-classes.gif 'mergeClasses util examples')

 This utility simplifies the inclusion of styles for each selected property.
-I\`ve used the individual property key names (e.g., variant-, color-, size) to generate class names and have added the associated styles (don\`t forget to include them).
+I've used the individual property key names (e.g., variant-, color-, size) to generate class names and have added the associated styles (don't forget to include them).
 So it can be utilized by using `variant-${variant}` or `color-${color}`, and the relevant styles will be automatically applied.
 <br>
 Now all that is left to do is make props inside `UIButtonProps` optional and destructure them with the default values: